EnzoFilangi/efrei-2023-st2-tst-prj-team-E/TestPlan.md

 Acceptance : The server should refuse the request

 Works : No, the server acepts the request even when the CSRF token is absent

+## 2 - List Employees page
+### 2.1 - The page should display all employees

+Description : Empty the employees database, add a few employees, and go the to "List Employees" page

+Acceptance : Verify that add added employees are visible and that their information is correct

+Works : Yes

+### 2.2 - The page should redirect to the right actions when clicking the "Edit" and "Delete" buttons

+Description : Click on the "Edit" button, then go back to the page and click the "Delete" button

+Acceptance : Verify that you are redirected to a page to edit the user, and a page to delete the user

+Works : Yes